 More importantly, if you have high cholesterol and are currently taking statin medication, you run the risk of significantly lowering your normal CoQ10 levels, something that could compromise your normal body functions.

 According to the University of Maryland Medical Center (UMMC), there is no doubt that statins will “reduce the natural levels of CoQ10 in the body.”
+In fact, it has been shown that statins can lower CoQ10 levels by up to 40%.
 This could potentially complicate other health issues, and leave you vulnerable to side effects from your prescribed statins.

 There is some good news, however.
 The UMMC reports that “taking CoQ10 supplements might help increase levels in the body and reduce problems.”
 It further suggests that CoQ10 may support health cardiovascular function – something worth considering, especially if you have a history of heart disease in your family.